-The following column from Phoebe Venable, CapWealth Advisors President & COO, appeared in The Tennessean on June 2, 2017.
+The following column from Phoebe Venable, CapWealth President & COO, appeared in The Tennessean on June 2, 2017.

 Recently I heard our chief investment strategist say that Americans now spend more at restaurants than grocery stores.
 I was astonished.
 Could that really be true?
 A couple quick Google searches confirmed that indeed, last year, retail sales at restaurants and bars exceeded those of grocery stores for the first time.